Gurobi/gurobi-ai-modeling/source/intro-modeling-vs-prompting.rst

 --------------------------------------------------------------------------------
 Historically, solving an optimization model would involve an optimization expert developing a mathematical model from a problem statement, implementing that model in code, and running the code to produce solutions.
-With the advent of LLMs, we might now be at the start of a new approach to transform a problem statement into a mathematical optimization model and code.
+With the advent of LLMs, we might now have a new viable approach for transforming a problem statement into a mathematical optimization model and code.

 However, one should exercise discretion.
 With the current generation of LLMs some of the human tact and intuition are missing from the equation, making crafting an accurate and complete problem statement especially important, as the